cboettig/ews-review/manuscript-w-refs.md

   bifurcations, and critical slowing down.
 Labels in italic are example phenomena that occur in each domain.
 Roman numerals indicate example literature (right) exploring each domain, and also refer to sections below describing those domains.
-The center domain, where all three phenomena intersect, is the most extensively researched domain of the EWS field.]: ews-venn.pdf [A system where variance decreases prior to a population collapse; adapted from Schreiber (2003).
+The center domain (I) where all three phenomena intersect, is the most extensively researched domain of the EWS field.
+  Literature outside this charted region does not yet provide the needed EWS, but hints where existing signals based on CSD may be insufficient or misleading.]: ews-venn.pdf
+  [A system where variance decreases prior to a population collapse; adapted from Schreiber (2003).
 In this model, prey species with high growth rates exhibit chaotic dynamics under predation, but populations collapse when